The-Bioinformatics-Group/Fucus_vesiculosus_genome_project/test/blast_20150917_to_nr/README.md

 * ?: 41.1%
 * No hits found: 5.7%

 **Note:** Very few bacterial sequences where found among the 1002 longest contigs in the [20150917 assembly.](https://github.com/mtop/Fucus_vesiculosus_genome_project/tree/master/test/20150917) Also, very few contigs had no BLAST match to the sequences in the NCBI nr database.
-Many of the contigs in chategory **?** had poor matches to species like Aplysia californica, Oryza sativa, Condrus cripspus etc. (e.g. see the [this](https://github.com/mtop/Fucus_vesiculosus_genome_project/blob/master/test/blast_20150917_to_nr/F_vesiculosus_20150917_1000-longest_to_nr.BLASTx.txt) blast result for more details).
-Intergenic regions of Fucus vesiculosus will probably fall in this chategory as they may contain ORF's that would result in poor blast matches.
-The number of Fucus vesiculosus contigs is therefore likely underestimated to some degree.
+Many of the contigs in chategory **?** had poor matches to species like *Aplysia californica, Oryza sativa, Condrus cripspus* etc. (e.g. see the [this](https://github.com/mtop/Fucus_vesiculosus_genome_project/blob/master/test/blast_20150917_to_nr/F_vesiculosus_20150917_1000-longest_to_nr.BLASTx.txt) blast result for more details).
+Intergenic regions of *F. vesiculosus* will probably fall in this chategory as they may contain ORF's that would result in poor blast matches.
+The number of *F. vesiculosus* contigs is therefore likely underestimated to some degree.